What Is Insurance Bundling and How Do Multi-Policy Discounts Work?

 | State Farm | Up to $1,429/year |

 Keep in mind that these are advertised maximum discounts.
-Your actual savings will depend on factors like your credit score, claims history, home value, vehicle type, and ZIP code.
-Coastal or high-risk areas (like parts of Texas and Florida) often see different pricing dynamics due to elevated weather-related risk.
+Your actual savings depend on factors like your credit score, claims history, home value, vehicle type, and ZIP code.
+Coastal and high-risk areas (like parts of Texas, Louisiana, Florida, and wildfire zones in California) often see different pricing dynamics due to elevated weather-related risk, with the largest 2026 rate hikes expected in California after the Palisades and Eaton fires.

 Real-World Savings Examples